cryptictech/Docker-React/README.md

 To run the image, use `docker run cryptictech/react-app:latest`

 #### Versioned images
-I am working on supporting different versions of create-react-app in an attempt to be more suitable for production environments, to avoid confusion, my version numbers match [Facebook's create-react-app](https://github.com/facebook/create-react-app).
+I am trying to support different versions of create-react-app in an attempt to be more suitable for production environments; to avoid confusion, my version numbers match [Facebook's create-react-app](https://github.com/facebook/create-react-app).

+To find which versions you can download, visit [Docker Hub](https://hub.docker.com/repository/docker/cryptictech/react-app).

 To pull and run a versioned image, use `docker pull cryptictech/react-app:VERSION` and `docker run cryptictech/react-app:VERSION`.